 I’m all for a more natural, less chemical environment.
-A lavender-laced bathtub is my idea of heavenly.
+A lavender-laced bathtub is my idea of heaven.
 Fennel and ginger are super powers in my war against cramps, and I love the smell of home right after I’ve cleaned with baking soda and freshly squeezed lemon juice.
 I admit, I also like the convenience and “now it’s clean” feeling I get when I bust out the bleach.
 Not for mopping though!
 These paw pads, not to mention the tongues licking them, are too precious for me to risk harsh cleaners on the floor.

 I also have concerns about releasing something into the air my pet breathes, even something “natural”.
 During a google search about commonly used essential oils, I found this statement “every home should have an essential oil diffuser.
 They [diffusers] make a room smell heavenly without any harmful chemical ingredients”.
 This statement is irresponsible because natural ingredients can also be harmful…

 If given the choice of natural versus chemical, we’d all choose natural, right?
 Problem is, natural” and “safe” are not the same.
 Poisonous plants are natural.
 And some plants that are perfectly safe in their plant form become poisonous when concentrated.
 Most essential oils on the market today are highly concentrated.
 Doesn’t mean they’re all toxic, but you do have to know which oils and how to use them to ensure safety to the animals sharing your space.

 How Much of a Good Thing Is Too Much?

 Let’s compare a drop of essential oil to a cup of herbal tea, for example…